Michael Mosley said he didn’t want to die ‘early’ like his father in final interview

 Following the premature loss of his father, Dr Mosley said he and his wife Dr Clare Bailey Mosley, with whom he regularly collaborated, did not have “any intention of giving up work”, adding: “Why would you give up?
 I am quite happy to go on writing and giving public speeches and making telly and podcasts.”

-Dr Mosley was last seen leaving Saint Nikolas beach at around 1.30pm on Wednesday, setting off for a coastal walk in searing heat without his mobile phone.
+Dr Mosley was last seen leaving St Nikolas Beach at around 1.30pm on Wednesday, setting off for a coastal walk in searing heat without his mobile phone.

 Tributes have been pouring in for the medic, whose loved ones have described him as “extremely kind” and a “brilliant science broadcaster” after his tragic death.